JetBrains/Qodana/topics/global-configuration.md

 # Global configuration

-Global configuration lets you re-use %product% configurations across multiple projects.
-Each global configuration covers [`qodana.yaml`](qodana-yaml.md) files and inspection profile configurations in [YAML](custom-profiles.md) and [XML](custom-xml-profiles.md) formats.
+Global configuration lets you share %product% configurations across multiple projects.
+Each global configuration is a set of files containing the [`qodana.yaml`](qodana-yaml.md) configuration file and inspection profile configurations in [YAML](custom-profiles.md) and
+[XML](custom-xml-profiles.md) formats.

 ## How it works

-Configuration files are saved in VCS repositories.
-Using [CI/CD pipelines](ci.md), these files are then pushed to Qodana Cloud.
+Configuration YAML-formatted files saved in project directories of VCS repositories.
+Using [CI/CD pipelines](ci.md) and our uploader tool, you can send these files to Qodana Cloud.
+This lets global configurations become connected to Qodana cloud projects; during the project analysis, %product% linters obtain global configuration and use it as a base configuration during analysis.

 You can update these files in the Qodana Cloud UI.

 You can use and configure each global configuration for several projects within a single Qodana Cloud [organization](cloud-organizations.topic).